Insecure web security preferences found in ElectronJS-S1015

 Electron has a security feature that prevents websites loaded over HTTPS from running scripts, CSS, or plugins from insecure (HTTP) sources.

-However, this protection can be disabled by setting the property allowRunningInsecureContent
+However, this protection can be disabled by setting the property allowRunningInsecureContent to true.

 Loading content over HTTPS provides authenticity and integrity of resources as well as encryption of the traffic.